-Permian Basin DUC Wells holds steady at 893 wells
+Permian Basin DUC Wells edges higher to 824 wells

 America's most prolific oil basin, spanning West Texas and Southeast New Mexico.
 Includes the Midland and Delaware sub-basins.